Bio: Meghan Carrier

 FACING RACISM FACILITATOR

 Prior to joining Together Colorado, Meghan served for three years in the Peace Corps in Bangladesh and Morocco teaching English and facilitating youth and community organizing.
 Meghan values creating space for multi-faith and multiracial dialogue and action.
-During her time with the Abrahamic Initiative and while serving as the Chair of the Social Action Committee, she lived out this value as she led projects that focused on social action and provided opportunity for dialogue and education between people of diverse backgrounds.
+During her time with the Abrahamic Initiative and while serving as the Chair of the Social Action Committee, she lived out these values as she led projects that focused on social action and provided opportunity for dialogue and education between people of diverse backgrounds.